zq1412/Streamlit-LSTM-Stock-Prediction/README.md

 ## Running the Application
 1. Clone repository
-2. Open final_app.py
+2. Open app.py
-3. pip install darts, streamlit, and yfinance
+3. Be sure to install the requirements in the requirements.txt file
-4. Run code and play around with the application
+4. Run code by running this command in the terminal: streamlit run app.py

 ## References: